-- As of this date there is not a norm referenced behavioral tool to specifically identify children with symptoms of DMDD. - These children often end up with a combination of psychiatric medications with a less than optimal response. - This severe mood disorder appears to be relatively common (DMDD at least 3%, versus 1% for BD) - No established treatment strategies for DMDD. - IDEIA does not include DMDD as an identified disorder.
+- As The DMQ is the first norm referenced behavioral tool to specifically identify children with symptoms of DMDD and related problems. - These children often end up with a combination of psychiatric medications with a less than optimal response. - This severe mood disorder appears to be relatively common (DMDD at least 3%, versus 1% for BD) - No established treatment strategies for DMDD. - IDEIA does not include DMDD as an identified disorder. - · Research studies are published with increasing frequency.